realadammatthew/humbleberger/src/copy/what-will-the-messiah-do.md

-# What Will the Messiah Do?
+# What Do The Hebrew Scriptures Say The Messiah Will Do?

 ## Yeshua, the Messiah Who Redeems and Reigns